-Winter is fully upon us, bringing shorter days and less natural light.
-For some seniors, this lack of sunlight can affect mood, sleep and energy levels.
-In some cases, it can even contribute to Seasonal Affective Disorder (SAD), also known as seasonal depression, which can cause fatigue, low mood, or a loss of interest in usual activities.
-Light therapy offers a simple and gentle solution to boost mood and support overall well-being, even when the sun is scarce.
+Winter is fully underway, bringing shorter days and reduced sunlight.
+For many older adults, this lack of brightness can affect mood, sleep quality, and energy levels.
+In some cases, it contributes to seasonal affective disorder (SAD), also known as seasonal depression, which shows up as fatigue, low spirits, or a loss of interest in regular activities.
+To learn more about maintaining emotional health and social engagement, read The Complete Guide to Seniors’ Mental Health, Well-Being, and Social Life.

 Understanding Light Therapy and How It Works